codeitamarjr/UdemyJavaProgramingMasterclassForSoftwareDevelopers/readme.md

 NOTE: Do not add a  main method to solution code.

+### LeapYear Calculator

-###Write a method isLeapYear with a parameter of type int named year.
+Write a method isLeapYear with a parameter of type int named year.

 The parameter needs to be greater than or equal to 1 and less than or equal to 9999.